cookm353/Messagely/README.md

 - Middleware is useful for simplifying route definitions and enforcing DRY
 - When assigning an alias to a column name in a SQL query, you need to use double quotes
 - Store the username and password for the DB in .env, add .env to .gitignore
+- When creating a new user, the most recent login date should be the same as the registration date
+- Middleware for authenticate JWTs should be applied to every route
+- The front end needs to store the JWT and send it with every request